This article was updated on January 23, 2024.

 Sometimes you have to break from tradition and look to modern solutions to address modern problems.
-As consumers increasingly use, depend on and expect fast-paced digital experiences, lenders are tapping into advances in computing power to enhance their operations.
+As consumers increasingly expect fast-paced digital experiences, lenders are tapping into advances in computing power to enhance their operations.

-While some people may feel wary about trusting automated systems, remember that you’re in control of the strategy.
-Automation comes in after to help implement your strategy by taking over monotonous and complex or error-prone tasks.
-In doing so, you can free up resources for work that isn’t as well-suited for automation, such as analyzing results and revising strategies.
+While some may feel wary about trusting automated systems, remember that you’re in control of the strategy.
+Automation comes in after to help take over monotonous and complex or error-prone tasks.
+As a result, you can free up resources for work that isn’t as well-suited for automation, such as analyzing results and revising strategies.

 The benefits of automation within loan origination

-From initial screenings and data entry to determining a final decision or credit limit, automation can offer benefits throughout the loan origination process.
+From initial screenings to determining a final decision or credit limit, automation can offer benefits throughout the loan origination process.
 And lenders of all sizes are exploring opportunities for automation to help them:

 - Manage an overwhelming number of applications: Lenders may be struggling to respond to an increased demand for credit, particularly if they’re also dealing with staffing shortages and rely on manual inputs and reviews.
 Automation can remove some of the burden from employees and lead to faster decisions.

-- Increase consistency and accuracy: Transposing information from applications into internal systems or spreadsheets and making calculations by hand can result in errors or inconsistent results.
+- Increase consistency and accuracy: Transposing information from applications and making calculations by hand can result in errors or inconsistent results.
 Modern automated systems can help ensure information is accurate, uniform and up to date.

 More loans, a consistent scalable process and happy customers can all drive revenue growth.
-When integrated throughout the underwriting journey, automation and advanced analytics can also help you increase conversion rates and expand your lending universe without taking on more risk.
+When integrated throughout the underwriting journey, automation can also help you increase conversion rates and expand your lending universe without taking on more risk.

 What does an optimized and automated loan origination process look like?